Embracing Negative Space in Interior Design

 1. Works with Any Style

 One of the best things about negative space is its versatility.
 Whether you’re decorating a minimalist space or a more eclectic or traditional room, negative space works.
 In a minimalist design, negative space is often the focal point, with carefully curated furniture and decor naturally creating more negative space.
-In more layered styles, such as eclectic or bohemian, negative space still plays a key role in ensuring the room feels balanced and not overly cluttered and overwhelming.
+In more layered styles, such as eclectic or bohemian, negative space still plays a key role in ensuring the room feels balanced and not overly cluttered.

 2. Use Furniture Wisely